 Trust me: you do not want to drive to Muir Woods.
 I live in the Bay Area and own a car, and even I would take public transit there at this point.
 Several years ago, driving to Muir Woods was reasonable.
 But it’s become so popular that getting parking is nearly impossible.

 Instead, take a Golden Gate Ferry to Larkspur and use the Muir Woods shuttle.
-You can also book a Muir Woods private bus tour, which is a great option if you don’t want to take the ferry.
+You can also book a Muir Woods national monument private bus tour, which is a great option if you don’t want to take the ferry.
 Many buses pick up right in San Francisco.

 Does Silicon Valley Require Driving?